 Center News and Events

-Attend the Center's Webinars Addressing Gun Policy in the U.S.
+Watch the Center's Webinars Addressing Gun Policy in the U.S.

 The Johns Hopkins Center for Gun Policy and Research is pleased to share two upcoming webinars that discuss gun policy in the U.S.

 Policing the Second Amendment - May 4, 2021 noon - 1 p.m.
 ET

 Jennifer Carlson, PhD an associate professor of sociology and government & public policy at the University of Arizona will unpack the complex relationship between the police, gun violence, and race to challenge the tired terms of contemporary gun politics and, in turn, reimagine gun policy.
 Center research assistants Mudia Uzzi (PhD candidate, HBS) and Nick Meyerson (PhD student, HPM), will share brief reflections and offer questions to Carlson.
 The event will be moderated by center director Daniel Webster, ScD.
 Watch the recording.